jfriesne/audiomove/README.txt

 How is AudioMove licensed?
 --------------------------

 AudioMove is licensed under the GNU Public License.
 See the file COPYING for details.
-(Note that the code in the muscle subdirectory is also available under the BSD license)
+(Note that the code in the muscle submodule is also available under the BSD license)

-AudioMove uses the following third party libraries under the terms of the GPL:
+AudioMove uses the following third-party libraries under the terms of the GPL:

 libnsdfile    - Source code to libsndfile can be downloaded at http://www.mega-nerd.com/libsndfile/#Download libsamplerate - Source code to libsamplerate can be downloaded at http://www.mega-nerd.com/SRC/download.html